-The time the Air Boss called, "Keep it flying," as a stiletto Vigilante staggered into to the air, slowly rolled upside down, and disappeared in a noiseless splash.
+One indelible memory came from the time the Air Boss called, "Keep it flying," as a stiletto Vigilante staggered into to the air, slowly rolled upside down, and disappeared in a noiseless splash.

-Or the night, downwind after a bolter, when I heard a whine under my ejection seat and knew it was a hydraulic pump cavitating.Who knows how I knew that, but a calm pilot and the emergency hydraulic system got us back on deck where they threw chocks under the tires with us still in the arresting gear, and then towed us out of the wires, straight-wing, to the consternation of Flight Deck Control with a crowded flight deck.
+Or the night, downwind after a bolter, when I heard a whine under my ejection seat and knew it was a hydraulic pump cavitating.Who knows how I knew that, but a calm pilot and the emergency hydraulic system got us back on deck where they threw chocks under the tires with us still in the arresting gear, and then towed us out of the wires, straight-wing, to the consternation of Flight Deck Control with a crowded deck.

 Today, at the 90 rolling into the groove, I thought, yeah I've seen this picture before.
 Wide open ocean, tiny huge ship churning away from us.
 Five thousand hot, horny, hard working souls trying to make it through another deployment.

-After almost 45 years and 10,000+ hours of flying (I learned in college, before joining the Navy) I figured, yeah, I can do this.
+After almost 45 years (I learned in college, before joining the Navy) and 10,000+ hours of flying I figured, yeah, I can do this.
 Carrier ops can't be that hard.
-Especially when the pink bag 'o flesh called 'me' isn't at risk.
+Especially when the pink bag-'o-flesh called 'me' isn't at risk.

-Think again, Non-Flying Officer, (as Aviation Week, who should know better, ignominiously once called Naval Flight Officers).
+Think again, Non-Flying Officer (as Aviation Week, who should know better, ignominiously once called Naval Flight Officers).
 Hours and years don't a Naval Aviator make.

 First pass was, "I know there's a ship out there somewhere.
 Oh, there it is.
 Okay, let's take 'er around and try that again."

-Next pass was, "No, no, no. Two thousand feet abeam will never work."
+Next pass was, "No, no, no. Two thousand feet MSL abeam will never work."
 The Air Boss would have had a conniption if he saw what I did to get back into a reasonable semblance of a 180.

 But the picture was, oh, so familiar.
 "Been there, done this" kept coming to mind.